slawkens/myaac/README.md

 # [MyAAC](https://my-aac.org)

-MyAAC is a free and open-source Automatic Account Creator (AAC) written in PHP.
+MyAAC is a free and open-source Automatic Account Creator (AAC) for Open Tibia Servers written in PHP.
 It is a fork of the [Gesior](https://github.com/gesior/Gesior2012) project.
 It supports only MySQL databases.

 Official website: https://my-aac.org